The University of Bristol is seeking to appoint an outstanding academic leader as Dean of the Faculty of Arts.

 Salary will be internationally competitive, commensurate with the appointee's accomplishment and potential.

-Formal interviews will take place at the University on Friday, 8 December 2017 with short-listed candidates being invited to give a presentation to the School and meet academic colleagues the day before.
+Fomal interviews will take place at the University on Thursday, 15 February 2018, with short-listed candidates being invited to give a presentation to the School and to meet academic colleagues the day before.